Extreme Sentencing Disparity in the Silk Road Case

-Before his arrest, Ross had no criminal history and all his convictions were non-violent.
+Prior to his arrest, Ross Ulbricht had no criminal history.
+At trial, his convictions were all non-violent.
 He was never prosecuted for causing harm or bodily injury to anyone.
 Compared to others sentenced for far worse conduct—including violent crimes—Ross’s punishment is wildly excessive and disproportionate.

-The average prison sentence received by all the other defendants related to the case is 6 years.
-This includes the actual drug sellers, the men who helped run Silk Road, and the men who owned Silk Road 2.0.
-Nearly all of them received sentences below the sentencing guidelines and all but one are are free today.
+Ross’s sentence dwarfs that of all the other defendants related to the case combined, including the actual drug sellers, the men who helped run Silk Road, and the men who created and ran Silk Road 2.0.
+All but one are are free today.

 • Jan Slomp was the biggest drug seller on Silk Road.
 He had a sentencing guideline of life in prison.
 He was sentenced to 10 years and released in 2020 after having served 7 years and 2 months.[1]